Ramzi-Abidi/Pong/README.md

 ## Contribution

-Fork the repo
+1. Fork the repo
+2. Raise an issue or comment under the issue and I will asign it to you.
+3. Run these commands:
 ```bash
 git checkout -b feature-or-bugfix-branch
 git commit -m "Brief description of your changes"
 git push origin feature-or-bugfix-branch
 ```
-Submit your PR. <br />
+4. Submit your PR. <br />

 ## Contact
 Email: ramziabidi.dev@gmail.com